What is a Kanban Board? Understanding Tasks, Workflows, and Processes

 • Incorporate Feedback Loops: Establish regular feedback loops, such as daily stand-ups or weekly retrospectives, to discuss progress, challenges, and areas for improvement.
 Feedback loops help teams stay aligned and continuously improve their workflows.

-• Use Visual Signals Effectively: Utilize visual signals such as color-coding, icons, or tags to provide additional context and information about tasks.
+• Use Visual Signals Effectively: Utilise visual signals such as color-coding, icons, or tags to provide additional context and information about tasks.
 Visual signals can help highlight priorities, identify blockers, or differentiate between different types of work.

 What is a Kanban Board?